Siddhantdec/Siddhantdec/README.md

 - 👋 Hi, I’m @Siddhantdec
-- 👀 I’m interested in Big data Analytics
+- 👀 I’m interested in Data Science and Machine Learning Developer role.
 - 🌱 I’m currently learning Data Science, Data Visualization, Statistical Analysis and Machine Learning (Predictive Modelling).
 - 💞️ I’m looking to collaborate on Projects of Data Science which includes coding languages like Python or R and query languages like SQL.
 - 📫 How to reach me ...